Theresa Carrington embraces a former village chief in Ghana, Africa

 To motivate other women, Theresa began speaking at conferences and organizations, using her Blessing Basket as a prop.
-Soon after, women started to request their own Blessing Basket.
-Enthused by this interest, Theresa sought a way to curate a deeper connection with the maker of the baskets and the recipients, while simultaneously blessing both the makers and the recipients.
-Further, she wanted to ensure that the makers of the baskets would be compensated properly, without having to cede the majority of the profits to a middleman.
+Soon, women started to request their own Blessing Basket.
+Enthused by this interest, Theresa sought a way to establish a deeper connection with the maker of the baskets and the recipients while simultaneously blessing both sides.
+She also wanted to ensure that the makers would be compensated properly without having to cede the majority of the profits to a middleman.

-Theresa Carrington shares her inspiring story of Ten by Three and how it is changing the lives of people in poverty across the world.
+Theresa Carrington shares her inspiring story of Ten by Three®.

 Theresa is someone who considers herself an ordinary person.
-She refused to be defined by the difficult circumstances of her life and chose instead, on an ordinary day, to embark on this extra-ordinary journey known today as Ten by Three.
+She refused to be defined by the difficult circumstances of her life and chose instead, on an ordinary day, to embark on the extraordinary journey known today as Ten by Three®.

 The results achieved by Ten by Three have been the subject of several studies by some of the nation’s top universities.
-The organization leads in the use of innovative technologies, including its patent-pending Artisan&You technology.
+The organization is a leader in the use of innovative technologies, including its patent-pending Artisan&You technology.

-Theresa has been honored as one of St. Louis’s Most Influential Women; Humanitarian of the Year by Southern Illinois University, Edwardsville; and YWCA Non Profit Leader for her opinion leading perspective and unique approach to poverty reduction – to name a few.
+Theresa has been honored as one of St. Louis’s Most Influential Women; Humanitarian of the Year by Southern Illinois University, Edwardsville; and YWCA Non Profit Leader for her opinion- leading perspective and unique approach to poverty reduction.

 Prior to founding The Blessing Basket Project, Theresa was a journalist who achieved numerous honors, including 9 Emmy awards, over the course of her 20+ year career.
-Theresa now applies her journalism skills in sharing the stories of determination, inspiration and joy of Ten by Three artisans from around the world – all while reminding us how one person can truly change the world.
+She now uses her journalism skills to share the stories of determination, inspiration and joy of Ten by Three artisans from around the world – reminding us how one person can truly change the world.